 "Who wants to know?"

 Annie pulled her warrant card from her handbag.
+"I'm a col-

+52

+Peter Robinson

-"I'm a colleague of his," she explained.
+league of his," she explained.
 "There's something important I need to talk to him about."

 The woman looked at her card, but she obviously wasn't impressed.
 "Well, he's out," she said again.

 "When did he leave?"
 Annie repeated.